rumca-js/Django-link-archive/README.md

  - maintains website metadata (title, description, thumbnail, etc).
 It is not [archive.org](https://archive.org) replacement
  - extendable via plugins.
 RSS feed support.
 Web page parsing support
  - add personal comments to links
+ - supports data import and export.
+This is most important functionality, as files are more important than the APP itself (file over app strategy)
  - It is not a search engine.
 Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/), or [Apache Lucene](https://lucene.apache.org/)
  - Minimal aesthetic.
 Dark mode, custom list displays